iotaledger/iri/python-regression/README.md

 true --local-snapshots-pruning-delay 10000
 ```

 Once the node is running, it's time to run the tests.
-The `output.yml` should contain the host and port details for your
+The `output.yml` needs to be present in the same machine folder as
-nodes in a structure as follows:
+the `config.yml` file and should contain the host and port details for your nodes in a structure as follows:

 ```
 nodes: